deevroman/deevroman/README.md

   <img src="https://i.imgur.com/ypHwA9k.gif"></img>
 </div>

-Most of the repositories are dedicated to OpenStreetMap ❤️ and ITMO University ❤️ educational projects.
+Most of the repositories are dedicated to OpenStreetMap ❤️ and ITMO University ❤️ educational projects, related to system programming, virtual, language and symbolic machines

 C, C++, Go, Python, JavaScript, Java, and even Erlang, Verilog and Coq.